-As of period seven, Home Health clients have waited an average of 41.6 days for their first in-home assessment by a community health nurse, which is longer than the targeted wait time of 30 days or less.
+As of period eleven, Home Health clients have waited an average of 42.8 days for their first in-home assessment by a community health nurse, which is longer than the targeted wait time of 30 days or less.
 Unfortunately, the overall trend is no longer moving in a positive direction as wait times are growing longer in a number of communities.
-Three communities have achieved client wait times below the 30 day target and two communities are just above the target.
+Four communities have achieved client wait times below the 30 day target and three communities are close to the target.